benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 <p>In practice, a <tt>constraints</tt> package would probably be added to
 the standard library which pre-defined common constraints like
 <tt>Ordered</tt>.
 Type lists allow developers to write generic functions
-which use built-in operators:</p>
+that use built-in operators:</p>

 <pre>
-    // Smallest returns the smallest element in a slice of "ordered" values. func Smallest(type T Ordered)(s []T) T {
+    // Smallest returns the smallest element in a slice of "Ordered" values. func Smallest(type T Ordered)(s []T) T {
         r := s[0]
         for _, v := range s[1:] {